 - Vertical – Real Estate

-- Headquarters – SOMA neighbourhood of San Francisco.
+- Headquarters – SOMA neighborhood of San Francisco.

 - Funding – Series B funding round in August 2015, raised $10M.